Cosmic Shear Cosmology Beyond 2-Point Statistics: A Combined Peak Count and Correlation Function Analysis of DES-Y1: Systematics

 Boost factors for peak statistics can be evaluated in different ways.
 K16 estimate the fractional over-crowding and over-blending rates in peaks of different $\mathcal{S}/\mathcal{N}$ from the {\sc Balrog} catalogue \citep{Balrog}, a separate image simulation that matches the DES-SV $n(z)$ and blending properties.
 These rates are computed as a function of distance to peaks centres, and a correction factor is used to correct the peak function found in their cosmological training set as a function of $\mathcal{S}/\mathcal{N}$.
 They found that by restricting their measurement to $\mathcal{S}/\mathcal{N}<4$, the impact is minimal (a shift in $S_8$ of about 0.01) and could be neglected.

 \citet{Shan18} instead use the \citet{Radovich17} cluster catalogue that overlaps with the KiDS-450 survey, and evaluated the boost factor from the excess source density around these massive objects.
 They found that the contamination to the peak function reaches 27\% for peaks with $\mathcal{S}/\mathcal{N}=5$, however it caps at less than 6\% for $\mathcal{S}/\mathcal{N}<4$.
-This effect is about twice the size of the baryonic feedback, but acting in the same direction, e.g. suppressing the number of high $\mathcal{S}/\mathcal{N}$ peaks.
-If overlooked, this could be mis-interpreted by the simulations and lead to a best-fit inference with a $S_8$ that is too low.
+In their analysis, this effect of source-coupling is about twice the size of that of their baryonic feedback model, and acting in the same direction, e.g. suppressing the number of high $\mathcal{S}/\mathcal{N}$ peaks.
+If overlooked, this mis-calibration could lead to a best-fit inference with a $S_8$ that is too low.

 We account for source-lens coupling by estimating the effect in the DES-Y1 data and recalibrating our measurements, leaving the simulations unchanged.
-We first extract the clustering of source galaxies along the line-of-sight of peaks identified in the data, as a function of their peak height.
-More precisely, we estimate $w_{\rm data}^{ij}(\vartheta, \mathcal{S}/\mathcal{N})$ for each combination of auto- and cross-tomographic bins $`ij'$.
-These are next compared with a similar measurement carried on ten survey realisations sampled from the {\it Cosmology training set} at the fiducial cosmology, and the ratio of the two reveal clustering profiles:
+We first extract $w_{\rm data}^{ij}(\vartheta, \mathcal{S}/\mathcal{N})$, the clustering of source galaxies along the line-of-sight of peaks identified in the data, as a function of their peak height, for each combination of auto- and cross-tomographic bins $`ij'$.
+These are next compared with a similar measurement carried on ten survey realisations sampled from the {\it Cosmology training set} at the fiducial cosmology, and the ratio of the two reveal clustering profiles in excess of random: